YOU POSSIBLY DID NOT VIOLATE CA VEHICLE CODE SECTION 21650.1.

 Traffic police officers frequently erroneously cite bicycle riders involved in traffic accidents for violating Vehicle Code §21650.1.

-But if, where the accident occurred, there is no local, county or state ordinance that makes it unlawful to ride a bicycle along a crosswalk or sidewalk, the bicycle rider has a right to ride his or her bicycle on the sidewalk or crosswalk.
+But if, where the accident occurred, there is no local, county or state ordinance that makes it unlawful to ride a bicycle along a crosswalk or sidewalk, the bicycle rider has a right to ride his or her bicycle on the sidewalk (VC §555) or crosswalk (VC §275).

 the bicyclist, who should be cited in these types of accidents.

 Disclaimer: This is a general article.
 This area of the law can be highly complex.
 Many issues can arise that were not discussed.
 This article is not to be relied on a legal advice.
 If you desire legal advice, consult or retain a lawyer regarding the specifics of your situation.
-Further Disclaimer
+Further Disclaimer.

 Go to Home Page